 The heart of Rainmakers is the masterpiece of a championship golf course created by Robert Trent Jones II, one of the most celebrated architects in the golf world.
 Carved into high mountain walls with meandering arroyos and natural rock outcroppings to frame a panoramic 18-hole journey, it is acclaimed as one of the finest courses to play in the Southwest.
-In 2022, Golfweek Magazine ranked it the #1 Private Golf Course in New Mexico and in 2019, Golfweek Magazine ranked it the #1 Residential Golf Course in New Mexico and #32 in America.

 The golf course weaves through acres of protected lands, which is appropriate for a community equally bound by reverence for the game and the natural world that supports it.
 We wake up with the sun and stay up late to chase daylight down our fairways.
 With each hole at Rainmakers offering four to six sets of tee boxes and stunning scenery, Rainmakers is simply astonishing golf.